Taurine supplement benefit and side effects, what is the right dosage? Ray Sahelian, M.D. 500 mg tablets

 Heart tissue benefit, role in heart failure

 The function of taurine in the cardiac vascular system is extensive, and the mechanism is complicated.
-Taurine protects cardiac cells from injury caused by ischemia.
+It protects cardiac cells from injury caused by ischemia.
 This amino acid helps prevent endothelial dysfunction caused by hyperglycemia, hypercholesterolemia, smoking and homocysteine; suppresses the proliferation and calcification in vascular smooth muscle cells, promotes metabolism and excretion of cholesterol in animal models of hyperlipemia.
 This amino acid mainly acts inside the cell.
 However, taurine transport system becomes aberrant in pathological myocardial and vascular tissues.

 J Cardiol.
 2011.